ixotoxin/kkm_https_adapter/README.EN.md

 ## Description

-This is yet another HTTPS server on C++, but with ~~blackjack and hoo...~~ Asio, OpenSSL and coroutines.
+This is yet another HTTPS server in C++, but with ~~blackjack and hoo...~~ Asio, OpenSSL and coroutines.

 The implementation of a service for Windows OS that provides access to a cash register (hereinafter CR) connected to a computer supported by the ATOL driver.
 The REST JSON API over HTTPS is used to access the CR.
 This is not an